 Students evaluate organizational and technological methods employed to provide security for computer software, hardware, and data.
 Topics include controlling for error, natural disaster, and intentional attacks.

-Prerequisite: completion of , .CIS 252 or CIS 352 and completion of 60 college credits, or consent of department chair.
+Prerequisite: CIS 252 or CSCI 102 and completion of 45 credits, or consent of department chair.

 Offered: Fall, Spring.

 CIS 453 - This course has been deleted.
 See program director for substitute course.
 (Systems Analysis and Design) (3)